flexera-public/sca-codeinsight-reports-claim-files/README.md

 - Upload this combined zip file to Code Insight via REST API
 - Delete the report artifacts that were created as the script ran

-### Registering the Report

-Prior to being able to call the script directly from within Code Insight it must be registered.
-The [registraion.py](registration.py) file can be used to directly register the report once the contents of this repository have been copied into the custom_report_script folder at the base Code Insight installation directory.
-Default values for the report options can be specified within the [registraion.py](registration.py) file

-To register this report:

-    python registration.py -reg

-To unregister this report:

-    python registration.py -unreg

 ## License